Community at Rydal Hall

 Do I get paid?

-Community members are paid at the UK national minimum wage less a small deduction for board and lodging – please ask for further information.
+Community members who are general assistants are paid at the UK national minimum wage less a small deduction for board and lodging.
+People in other roles are paid the usual salary for their position.
+Please ask for further information.

 When can I come and for how long?

 Vacancies arise at various times of the year so we currently have a rolling recruitment programme; please contact us for details.

 We prefer people not to leave/arrive during the busy summer months.